Early New England Families Study Project

 This study project covers those who traveled north of the Massachusetts border into Vermont on their migration out of southern New England.
 The goal of the project is to understand and track Vermont’s unique migration history.

 Vermont is unique in its migration history.
 The initial settlers laid down the political and religious fabric of the state.
-The end of the Revolutionary War in 1783 unlocked a floodgate of settlers to this new, open land which at the time was thought would become one of the most populated areas of the country.
-By 1808, settlers determined that the land was not that good for farming as they thought and flatter land with rich soil started opening up in New York and Ohio which slowed down the number of immigrants to Vermont.
-By 1830, the mass exodus west began.
+The end of the Revolutionary War in 1783 unlocked a floodgate of settlers to this new open land which, at the time, people thought would become one of the most populated areas of the country.
+Settlers determined that the land was not as good for farming as they thought, and flatter land with rich soil started opening up in New York and Ohio, reducing the number of immigrants to Vermont.
+By 1830, the mass exodus west was in full swing.
 As fast as the settlers arrived in the 1780s and 1790s, they seemed to leave even faster.
-The vast majority of Vermont towns still have not exceeded their peak pre-1850 population.
+The vast majority of Vermont towns still have not exceeded their peak pre-1830 population.

 With this project, we hope to learn who the players were on the political and religious fronts, uncover the migration patterns for this period in the region, and identify all those just looking to better their lives on the new frontier.
-Those included in this study project are heads of households identified in Donald Alan Smith’s thesis Legacy of Dissent: Religion and Politics in Revolutionary Vermont 1749 to 1784 (Clark U., Ph.D., 1980).
-A copy can be found in the American Ancestors library.
+Many of those included in this study project are heads of households identified in Donald Alan Smith’s thesis Legacy of Dissent: Religion and Politics in Revolutionary Vermont 1749 to 1784 (Clark U., Ph.D., 1980), which can be found at the American Ancestors Research Center.

 Scott Andrew Bartley